DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Threats exploit vulnerabilities, which results in exposure
     - Exposure is risk, and risk is mitigated by safeguards
     - Safeguards protect assets that are endangered by threats
-    - **Threat Agent/Actors**: intentionally exploit vulnerabilities
-    - **Threat Events**: accidential occurrences and intentinoal exploitations of vulnerabilities
-    - **Threat Vectors**: AKA attack vector is the path or means by which an attack or attacker can gain access to a target in order to cause harm
-    - **Exposure**: being susceptible to asset loss because of a threat; the potential for harm to occur; quantitative risk analysis value of **exposure factor (EF)** is derived from this concept
   - **Risk**: the possiblity or likelihood that a threat will exploit a vulnerability to cause harm to an asset and the severity of damage that could result; the > the potential harm, the > the risk
 - 1.10.1 Risk assessment/analysis
   - 📁**Risk Assessment**: used to identify the risks and set criticality priorities, and then risk response is used to determine the best defense for each identified risk
       - The primary goal of a security risk assessment is to identify and analyze risks and then develop strategies to reduce them to an acceptable level.